 Starting June 16, the coffee shop, Toby’s Estate, on North 6th Street, will run a free Espro Press class on Saturdays at 1:30pm.
 The 45-minute class teaches you to brew the best cup of coffee using the Espro Press ($99).

-By Shana Liebman Williamsburg and Greenpoint’s populations are getting younger—even the skinny 20-somethings look weathered compared to the growing population of 2- and 3-year-olds.
-So it’s no surprise that the neighborhood has begun…
+Williamsburg and Greenpoint’s populations are getting younger—even the skinny 20-somethings look weathered compared to the growing population of 2- and 3-year-olds.
+So it’s no surprise that the neighborhood has begun to accommodate the diaper-clad and their families.

 In December 2009, Green Fitness Studio opened its doors on the short, two-block stretch of Varet Street.
 Amidst neighbors like Café Orwell, Green Fitness makes its unique contribution to the neighborhood through mind and body fitness combined with environmental sustainability.